Who is chopping women’s braids in Kashmir? Depends on whom you ask

 Vaid told Hindustan Times that “the incidents seem similar to what was happening in the rest of the country but here there is a chance that separatists and terrorists might use the incidents to their benefit.’’

-On social media, though, the majority opinion aligns with that of the separatists rather than the police – that brain chopping is the handiwork of Indian security agencies.
+On social media, though, the majority opinion aligns with that of the separatists rather than the police – that braid chopping is the handiwork of Indian security agencies.

 The day Naikoo released his statement, Syed Ali Shah Geelani, who heads his faction of the separatist Hurriyat Conference, countered Vaid, saying the outbreak of braid chopping was a “deliberate attempt to cover their failure” by the state.
 Geelani spoke of the government’s “sinister designs” and accused it of “executing the pernicious plan of RSS”.